Julius Caesar (102-44 B.C.)

 Julius Caesar, who essentially the dictator of Rome in Cleopatra's time, arrived in Egypt during the civil war between Cleopatra and her brother.
 Caesar came to claim the debts Egypt owed Rome and Cleopatra saw in him a chance to win back her kingdom and expand it into Syria, Palestine and Asia Minor.
 Her alliance with Caesar seems to have been strategic, romantic and sexual.
 For his part Caesar made little mention of Cleopatra in his account of the Alexandrine wars.

 Caesar initially didn't want to have anything to do with Cleopatra but he was delayed in his return to Rome by unfavorable winds.
-According to Plutarch’s version of events she had herself rolled up in bedsheets and delivered to Caesar, who was so besotted with her he orchestrated a reconciliation between Cleopatra and her brother and then had Ptolemy kill his former partner Pothinus.
+According to Plutarch's version of events she had herself rolled up in bedsheets and delivered to Caesar, who was so besotted with her he orchestrated a reconciliation between Cleopatra and her brother and then had Ptolemy kill his former partner Pothinus.
 Pliny is said to be the source the rolled-up-in-bedsheets story.
 Many doubt its veracity.
-In the 1963 film “Cleopatra” Elizabeth Taylor’s Cleopatra spills out of Persian carpet at the feet of Caesar ready to crawl up his legs.
+In the 1963 film Cleopatra Elizabeth Taylor's Cleopatra spills out of Persian carpet at the feet of Caesar ready to crawl up his legs.

 When Cleopatra met up with Caesar he was a balding epileptic with a lot of experience with women.
 He was 32 years older than her and married.
 The two of them sailed down the Nile together in a 300-foot barge with gardens and banquet rooms.
 In 47 B.C., Cleopatra gave birth to Caesar's son, Ptolemy Caesarian (“Little Caesar”) .
 To honor the event she had a coin minted showing her as Aphrodite nursing Eros.

-Caesar Makes Rome Into an Empire
+Caesar Begins Making Rome Into an Empire

 20120224-800px-Roman_Republic-44BC 2.png